Wawa (company)

-Wawa, Inc. (/waːwaː/ WAH-WAH) is an American chain of convenience stores and gas stations originating in the Philadelphia metropolitan area and located along the East Coast of the United States, operating in Pennsylvania, New Jersey, Delaware, Maryland, Virginia, Washington, D.C., Florida, Alabama, North Carolina, Ohio, Georgia, Kentucky, and Indiana.
+Wawa Inc. (/waːwaː/ WAH-WAH) is an American chain of convenience stores and gas stations originating in the Philadelphia metropolitan area and operating along the East Coast of the United States.
 Wawa is based in and primarily associated with the Philadelphia metropolitan area, though it gradually expanded its store locations, over many decades, far beyond the Philadelphia area.
 The company's headquarters is located in the Wawa area of Chester Heights, Pennsylvania, in Greater Philadelphia.

-As of 2008, Wawa was the largest convenience store chain in the greater Philadelphia metropolitan area and the third-largest food retailer in greater Philadelphia after Acme Markets and ShopRite.
+As of 2008, Wawa was the largest convenience store chain in the Philadelphia metropolitan area and the third-largest food retailer in greater Philadelphia after Acme Markets and ShopRite.